Arthur M. Blank Center for Entrepreneurship

 Valerie Duffy, Manager of the STEP Project has been at the Arthur M. Blank Center for Entrepreneurship at Babson College since September 2004.
 She was engaged in several different responsibilities for the Entrepreneurship Division team including administrative assistant, teaching case coordinator, and budget coordinator.
 In January 2010, she assumed responsibility for the college-wide case-writing/production initiative.
 As Manager of the Babson Faculty Pedagogical Fund (BFPF) and Babson Teaching Center, she created, developed, implemented, and oversaw all of the operational activities of new initiatives at Babson to encourage and facilitate the development of new pedagogical materials.
 Val has her undergraduate degree from University of Massachusetts.

-As Manager for Entrepreneur Programs, Antonette is responsible for programming and operations for student and alumni entrepreneurs, including competitions, workshops and events.
+As Manager of Entrepreneur Programs, Antonette is responsible for designing and implementing Babson's signature entrepreneurship events (Rocket Pitch, B.E.T.A.
+Challenge, Summer Venture Showcase), marketing, communications and programming for student and alumni entrepreneurs through the John E. and Alice L. Butler Venture Accelerator.
 Antonette graduated from Babson in December 2006 and was recipient of the Allison Carroll Global Leadership Award in 2006.
 While studying, Antonette was a student employee for the Blank Center.
 Prior to returning to Babson, Antonette worked in Shanghai and London managing events.

 The John E. and Alice L. Butler Venture Accelerator Program